Associate Professor (Music Theory)

 György Ligeti, spectral music, psychoanalysis, cross-cultural influence in music, interdisciplinary approaches to music analysis, critical theory, popular music and jazz theory.

-Undergraduate music theory and analysis, graduate analysis, various seminar topics in post-1945 music, rhythmic theory, Schenkerian analysis, history of theory, cross-cultural influences in music, world music, theory of non-Western music, readings in contemporary music theory.
+Undergraduate music theory and analysis, graduate analysis, critical theory and philsophy of music, various topics in post-1945 music, rhythmic theory, Schenkerian analysis, history of theory, cross-cultural influences in music, world music, theory of non-Western music, readings in contemporary music theory.

 Articles and book chapters: